Last modified: October 14, 2023

 <!DOCTYPE html>

 declaration is an essential instruction for web browsers, identifying the document as HTML5.
-This declaration ensures that browsers interpret the page using the standards of HTML5. - In the
+This declaration ensures that browsers interpret the page using the standards of HTML5.<html lang="en">

-attribute, set to "en" in this example, indicates the primary language of the content, which aids in both accessibility and search engine optimization. - The
+attribute, set to "en" in this example, indicates the primary language of the content, which aids in both accessibility and search engine optimization.<head>

 section of an HTML document is a container for metadata.
-Metadata in this section influences how the page is processed by browsers and understood by search engines. - With
+Metadata in this section influences how the page is processed by browsers and understood by search engines.<meta charset="UTF-8">

 , the document’s character encoding is set to UTF-8, which supports nearly all writing systems worldwide.
-This encoding is vital for ensuring proper display of text across different languages and characters. - The
+This encoding is vital for ensuring proper display of text across different languages and characters.<meta name="viewport" content="width=device-width, initial-scale=1.0">

 tag is a key component for responsive design.
-By setting the viewport width to the device width, it ensures the page adjusts properly on various devices, particularly mobile phones and tablets. - The
+By setting the viewport width to the device width, it ensures the page adjusts properly on various devices, particularly mobile phones and tablets.<title>

 tag specifies the name of the document, which appears in the browser tab.
-An informative and relevant title is crucial for both user experience and search engine optimization, as it describes the page’s content. - The
+An informative and relevant title is crucial for both user experience and search engine optimization, as it describes the page’s content.<body>

 section of an HTML document contains metadata (information about the document) and links to resources like stylesheets, scripts, and favicons.
 While not directly displayed to users, its contents influence how browsers present the page and how search engines interpret it.